mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 # CPU-Bound, I/O Bound: Queues can be everywhere

-Repository which help to demonstrate thread pool saturation based on different types of tasks.
+A repository that demonstrates thread‑pool saturation (queue wait time) across different types of tasks.

-> Treat this repo rather as a sandbox, not production ready code.
+Treat this repository as a starting point rather than production‑ready code.
+The examples are intentionally minimal.
+They focus solely on showing thread‑pool saturation.

+Programming principles such as SOLID, KISS, DRY, or Hexagonal Architecture were not considered when creating this repo.
+Tracing is also not included.

 Check [The USE Method](https://www.brendangregg.com/usemethod.html) by Brendan Gregg